dingaaling/opendatacustodians/README.md

 ## Contributing

 If you have an idea or question, please feel free to open an issue in the ODC repo!
-If you'd be interested to chat more, please join The Turing Way Collaboration Cafe video call or [email Jen](jding@turing.ac.uk).
+If you'd be interested to chat more, please join [The Turing Way Collaboration Cafe](https://hackmd.io/@turingway/collaboration-cafe) call or [email Jen](jding@turing.ac.uk).